College Fact Sheet

 - Fulbright scholars are among the faculty at HACC.

-- Our learners are regularly selected to participate in the Bucknell Community College Scholarship Program.
+- Our students are regularly selected to participate in the Bucknell Community College Scholarship Program.

 - We were one of the first six educational institutions to provide full iTunes U courses along with Duke University, Stanford University, Yale University, MIT and Open University.

-The average age of a HACC learner is:
+The average age of a HACC student is:

 - 22.3 years old for full-time